MINING 4106 - Hard Rock Mine Design & Feasibility

 General Course Information

-Course Code MINING 4106 Course Hard Rock Mine Design & Feasibility Coordinating Unit School of Civil, Environmental & Mining Eng Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge MINING 3073 Restrictions Available to BE(Mining) and associated double degree students only Course Description This course involves the development of a pre-feasibility study for a metalliferous mining project.
+Course Code MINING 4106 Course Hard Rock Mine Design & Feasibility Coordinating Unit School of Civil, Environmental & Mining Eng Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange N Assumed Knowledge MINING 3073 Restrictions Available to BE(Mining) and associated double degree students only Course Description This course involves the development of a pre-feasibility study for a metalliferous mining project.
 Activities include: assessment of reserves, mining method selection, open pit and underground mine design, optimisation of surface and underground operations, geotechnical design, ventilation design, project risk assessment, production scheduling, equipment selection, cost estimation, financial technical model, sustainability.
-Students will make use of industry-standard mine design and optimisation software packages to complete the project.
+Students will make use of industry-standard mine design and optimisation software.

 Course Coordinator: Associate Professor Chaoshui Xu